The-Honeypot-Archive-Project/delilah/README.md

 ## Introduction

 Delilah acts as a vulnerable Elasticsearch instance that detects and identifies attack commands, recon attempts, and download commands (specifically "wget" and "curl").
+The original research and honeypot implementation was done by Novetta[^3].
 The main features of Delilah are:
 - Delilah will attempt to download the file the attacker is attempting to introduce on a victim's system to allow analysts the opportunity to analyze the files at a later date.
 - Email notifications are sent to alert analysts in real-time of incoming attacks.
 - Delilah provides a variety of configurable parameters to mimic Elasticsearch instances and prevent an attacker from easily determining that they are interacting with a honeypot.